Quillwyrm/Spall-Lang/README.md

 - Each `# name w h` → outputs `name.png`
 - Each `: name w h` → defines a reusable drawing block
-- TMPs are merged, masked, or saved explicitly
+- TEMPs are merged, masked, or saved explicitly

 ---